 Breast reconstruction is another kind of long and winding road alright.
 The topic of this post is nipple reconstruction.
 There, I said it.
 Addressing this topic feels even more personal than just talking about breasts, and sometimes I wonder why this is.

 Why is it so hard to blog about, or even to say the word “nipples” out loud?

-A couple weeks ago I had a post-surgery visit with my plastic surgeon for the unveiling of the finishing touches (yes, nipples) on my reconstruction project.
-It got me to thinking about my first meeting with my plastic surgeon about a year ago.
-Dear hubby and I were both pretty nervous that day.
+Recently, I had a post-surgery visit with my plastic surgeon for the unveiling of the finishing touches (yes, nipples) on my reconstruction project.
+It got me to thinking about that first meeting with my plastic surgeon.
+Dear Hubby and I were both pretty nervous that day.

 Cancer changed my aging gracefully plans.

 Suddenly, I found myself meeting face-to-face with a plastic surgeon.

 Actually, it felt less like face-to-face and more like a breasts-to-face type of meeting; is that sharing too much?